hafsa-rayn/flagships-doc/README.md

     - Favor Ant Design styling, for example using Ant Design flex for layout
     - For Ant Design global component styling, incorporate it in `shared/providers/theme.ts`
     - If custom styles are necessary, create a .less file specific to that component

+  - **Comments**:
+    - Include a concise comment for each component to explain its purpose.

 ## Naming